sshmuylovich/sima_slib/README.md

 # sima_boggle
 ## Function:
-To check the validity of each player's words, score their respective lists, and declare a winner.
+For a round of Boggle: to check the validity of each player's words, score their respective lists, and declare a winner.

 __Thoughts behind how I'm going to get this to work:__